-- FAA Advisory Circular AC 43.13-2B, Chapters 1, 2 and 11; and - FAA Advisory Circular AC 43.13-1B, Chapter 11 or ASTM F2639-18 or subsequent revisions.
+- FAA Advisory Circular AC 43.13-2B, 43-13-2B Chapters 1, and 2 and 11; and - FAA Advisory Circular AC 43.13-1B, Chapter 11 or ASTM F2639-18 or subsequent revisions.

-- All the parts and appliances identified in this SC are eligible for installation without an EASA Form 1. - The design of the equipment installation must take into account crashworthiness, the arrangement of the installation and its visibility, interference with other equipment, the jettison of the canopy and the emergency exit.
+- All the parts and appliances identified in this SC are eligible for installation without an EASA Form 1. - The design of the equipment installation must take into account crashworthiness, the arrangement of the installation and its visibility, interference with other equipment, the jettison of the canopy jettison and the emergency exit.

 - The design of the equipment installation must take into account the structural integrity of the instrument panel or any other attachment point.
-Special consideration is necessary for equipment installed in a location behind the occupant(s). - The installation should allow the pilot to isolate the FLARM unit in flight from the aircraft's electrical system without interrupting the power supply to other essential avionics. - Data bus/data connectivity between the FLARM device and other equipment which is: - ETSO authorised (or equivalent authorisation); or - required by the TCDS, AFM or POH; or - required by other applicable requirements such as those for operations and airspace, is not allowed unless the FLARM device is explicitly recognised by the manufacturer of the other equipment as compatible equipment to which the other equipment can be connected.
+Special consideration is necessary for equipment that is installed in a location behind the occupant(s). - The installation should allow the pilot to isolate the FLARM unit in flight from the aircraft's electrical system without interrupting the power supply to other essential avionics. - Data bus/data connectivity between the FLARM device and other equipment which is: - ETSO- authorised (or the equivalent authorisation); or - required by the TCDS, AFM or POH; or - required by other applicable requirements such as those for operations and airspace, is not allowed unless the FLARM device is explicitly recognised by the manufacturer of the other equipment listed by its manufacturer as compatible equipment to which the other equipment can be connected.